Profile

 University of Cambridge

-Graphene Flagship Science Writer and Communications Coordinator
+Science Writer and Communications Coordinator

 Always hunting for the next big story, I continually sought out impactful news, conducting interviews and regularly writing compelling content targeting experts and non-specialists alike.
 On top of this, I had full editorial and creative control of three publications: Graphene Magazine, Graphene for Healthcare, and the Graphene Flagship Annual Report.
 I developed their content and layout from scratch, commissioned articles from internal and external writers, designed spreads and infographics, and edited every piece to an impeccable standard.
 I worked with designers within a set budget to build aesthetic, cohesive print and web publications that were enormously well-received by the community.